 Your rights when buying services

-Whether it's a shop, restaurant, bank, insurer, public and private transport or healthcare (we could go on!), top-notch service is the least you should expect in today's super-competitive climate.
+Whether it's a shop, restaurant, bank, insurer, public or private transport or healthcare (we could go on!), top-notch service is the least you should expect in today's super-competitive climate.

 Of course, things still go wrong and when they do, you've powerful protection from the Supply of Goods and Services Act 1982.